Solar reforming: Background

-Concept and considerations
+Concepts and technical framework

-Definition and classifications
+Definitions and classifications

-Solar reforming is the sunlight-driven transformation of waste substrates to valuable products (such as sustainable fuels and chemicals) as defined by scientists Subhajit Bhattacharjee, Stuart Linley, and Erwin Reisner in their 2024 Nature Reviews Chemistry article where they conceptualized and formalized the field by introducing its concepts, classification, configurations and metrics.
+Solar reforming is the sunlight-driven transformation of waste substrates to valuable products, such as sustainable fuels and chemicals, as defined by scientists Subhajit Bhattacharjee, Stuart Linley, and Erwin Reisner in their 2024 Nature Reviews Chemistry article where they conceptualized and formalized the field by introducing its concepts, classification, configurations and metrics.
 It generally operates without external heating and pressure, and also introduces a thermodynamic advantage over traditional green hydrogen or CO_{2} reduction fuel-producing methods such as water splitting or CO_{2} splitting, respectively.
 Depending on solar spectrum utilization, solar reforming can be classified into two categories: "solar catalytic reforming" and "solar thermal reforming".

 Solar catalytic reforming refers to transformation processes primarily driven by ultraviolet (UV) or visible light.
-It also includes the subset of 'photoreforming' encompassing utilization of high energy photons in the UV or near-UV region of the solar spectrum (for example, by semiconductor photocatalysts such as TiO_{2}).
+It also includes the subset of 'photoreforming,' encompassing utilization of high energy photons in the UV or near-UV region of the solar spectrum by semiconductor photocatalysts such as TiO_{2}.
 Solar thermal reforming, on the other hand, exploits the infrared (IR) region for waste upcycling to generate products of high economic value.
 An important aspect of solar reforming is value creation, which means that the overall value creation from product formation must be greater than substrate value destruction.
 In terms of deployment architectures, solar catalytic reforming can be further categorized into: photocatalytic reforming (PC reforming), photoelectrochemical reforming (PEC reforming), and photovoltaic-electrochemical reforming (PV-EC reforming).

-Advantages over conventional waste recycling and upcycling processes

-Solar reforming offers several advantages over conventional methods of waste management or fuel/chemical production.
-It offers a less energy-intensive and low-carbon alternative to methods of waste reforming such as pyrolysis and gasification which require high energy input.
-Solar reforming also provides several benefits over traditional green hydrogen production methods such as water splitting (H_{2}O → H_{2} + 1/2O_{2}, ΔG° = 237 kJ mol^{−1}).
-It offers a thermodynamic advantage over water splitting by circumventing the energetically and kinetically demanding water oxidation half reaction (E^{0} = +1.23 V vs. reversible hydrogen electrode (RHE)) by energetically neutral oxidation of waste-derived organics (C_{x}H_{y}O_{z} + (2x−z)H_{2}O → (2x−z+y/2)H_{2} + xCO_{2}; ΔG° ~0 kJ mol^{−1}).
-This results in better performance in terms of higher production rates, and also translates to other similar processes which depend on water oxidation as the counter-reaction such as CO_{2} splitting.
-Furthermore, concentrated streams of hydrogen produced from solar reforming are safer than explosive mixtures of oxygen and hydrogen (from traditional water splitting), which otherwise require additional separation costs.
-The added economic advantage of forming two different valuable products (for example, gaseous reductive fuels and liquid oxidative chemicals) simultaneously makes solar reforming suitable for commercial applications.
+Categorization and configurations